 In terms of anandamide, CBD is thought to act as a reuptake inhibitor, which means that it causes this chemical to build up in your brain.

-As mentioned above, elevated levels of anandamide produce feelings of wellness and happiness, which in turn would serve to reason that CBD should be able to help reduce the symptoms associated with panic attacks by acting as an anandamide reuptake inhibitor.
+As mentioned above, elevated levels of anandamide produce feelings of wellness and happiness, which in turn would suggest that CBD should be able to help reduce the symptoms associated with panic attacks by acting as an anandamide reuptake inhibitor.

 What the Studies Say About CBD and Panic Attacks